nodejs/node/doc/api/single-executable-applications.md

   is a [Mach-O][] file
 * a note named `NODE_JS_CODE` if the `node` binary is an [ELF][] file

-The tool should also search the binary for the `NODE_JS_FUSE_fce680ab2cc467b6e072b8b5df1996b2:0` [fuse][] string and flip the last character to `1` to indicate that a resource has been injected.
+Search the binary for the `NODE_JS_FUSE_fce680ab2cc467b6e072b8b5df1996b2:0` [fuse][] string and flip the last character to `1` to indicate that a resource has been injected.